 Students who have had an exposure to a patient with an active tuberculosis (TB) infection should follow these guidelines:

-- A student identified as coming in contact with an infected patient should have a tuberculin skin test (PPD) within 10 days of the exposure.
-If the student has had a negative PPD test within one to two months prior to the exposure, this will serve as the baseline test.
+- A student identified as coming in contact with an infected patient should have a Quantiferon Gold (QFT) TB test within 10 days of the exposure.
+If the student has had a negative QFT within one to two months prior to the exposure, this will serve as the baseline test.

-- A repeat PPD will be performed within six to eight weeks of the exposure.
-If the student has completed the Past Positive Quantiferon/Past Positive PPD Questionnaire due to past PPD-positive tests, he or she will repeat the questionnaire in 10 to 12 weeks to evaluate any change in health status.
+- A repeat QFT will be performed within six to eight weeks of the exposure.
+If the student has completed the TB Symptoms and Exposure Survey in ReadySet due to past positive TB tests, he or she will repeat the survey in 10 to 12 weeks to evaluate any change in health status.